AprilBrother/wiki.aprbrother/en/AB_BLE_Gateway_V4.md

 ## Features

 - Size: 72mmx74mmx20mm
-  - Input: DC 5V/1000mA, micro-USB or Standard POE 48V
+- Power Input: DC 5V/2000mA, micro-USB or Standard POE 48V
 - Operating temperature: -20'C to 60'C
-  - Reads multiple BLE devices in the same time
+- Reads multiple BLE devices in the same time and upload to remote server
 - Support WebSocket/HTTP/MQTT protocol
+- External antenna for BLE

 ## BLE

 - Bluetooth Smart( BLE) is based on NRF52832
 - Bluetooth with on board PCB antenna
 - Bi-direction: Reads message advertised from BLE
   - devices and/or advertise command to BLE
   - devices(not standard, by request)
 - 30M range in open space

 ## Wi-Fi